aslamhossain43/Java-Design-Patterns/README.md

 5. Flyweight or Cache - To save RAM share(reuse) the common parts of the state between multiple objects instead of keeping all of the data in each object.
 Example: https://refactoring.guru/design-patterns/flyweight

-6. Decorator or Wrapper - To add new functionality to an existing object without altering it's structure.
-Food making, https://www.javatpoint.com/decorator-pattern
+6. Decorator or Wrapper - To add new functionality to an existing object without altering it's structure. https://www.javatpoint.com/decorator-pattern, https://refactoring.guru/design-patterns/decorator

 7. Composite - A group of objects which form a tree(hierarchy,menue) and treated as a same type single object.https://www.geeksforgeeks.org/composite-design-pattern/